introlab/hbba_lite/README.md

     // Override the method to publish a message when the strategy is enabled. void onEnabling(const TalkDesire& desire) override
     {
-        Strategy<TalkDesire>::onEnabling(desire); // Enable the filters declared in the constructor.

         // Publish the text to be said. talk::Text msg;
         msg.text = desire.text();